ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservers.md

 **Note:** Do not add or remove ESXi servers from the VMware vSphere Web Client.
 The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.

 A vCenter Server instance must have at least two ESXi servers.
 You can expand the platform to contain a maximum of 20 ESXi servers.
+For more information about minimum of ESXi servers, see [Is a two-node vCenter Server instance highly available?](../vmonic/faq.html#is-a-two-node-vcenter-server-instance-highly-available-)

 ## Procedure